superkabuki/threefive_is_scte35/README.md

 ### If you do __SCTE35__, you want to __use threefive__.
 ___

+* __I am no longer banned from the python dev site__, however they are __still deleting most of my comments and questions__.
+It's not me, I'm trying to get along with folks....

 * Python3 vs. Pypy3 [parsing SCTE35 with threefive](https://github.com/superkabuki/threefive_is_scte35#python3-vs-pypy3-running-threefive)
 * threefive now supports[ SRT](https://github.com/superkabuki/threefive_is_scte35/blob/main/README.md#threefive-now-supports-srt)